 15. Go Kayaking on the Tennessee River.
 Head to River Canyon Adventures for a guided kayak or canoe trip along the Tennessee River.
 Or, try out stand-up paddleboarding.
 My then-10 y.o. daughter tried this out for the first time at Lake Placid last year and she was a natural.

-Looking for a place to stay while in Chattanooga?
-We’re staying at The Chattanoogan, which is located in Downtown Chattanooga and even offers scenic views of Lookout Mountain.
-As a bonus, it’s very close to top attractions, like the Tennessee Aquarium, Rock City and Ruby Falls.
+Looking for a place to stay while in Chattanooga with kids?
+We stayed at The Chattanoogan, which is located in Downtown Chattanooga and offers scenic views of Lookout Mountain.
+As a bonus, it’s very close to top Chattanooga kids activities, like the Tennessee Aquarium, Rock City and Ruby Falls.
 As an extra bonus, The Chattanoogan has a full-service day spa.
 Check out the latest rates and more details.